durkisneer1/Kraken-Engine/docs/reference/font.rst

 .. code-block:: cpp

-    // Create a Font object with a font size of 16. kn::Font font("assets/font.ttf", 16);
+    // Load a font file with a point size of 16. kn::Font font;
+    if (!font.openFromFile("assets/font.ttf", 16)) {
+        // Handle error
+    }

     // Render a texture containing the text "Hello, World!" in white with no anti-aliasing. const kn::Texture text = font.render("Hello, World!", false, kn::color::WHITE);